-Protiviti markets its business and technology consulting and internal audit services to a variety of global clients in a range of industries.
-Industry and competency teams conduct targeted marketing efforts, locally, nationally and globally, including digital advertising, production of thought leadership, social media and live and virtual speaking events.
-Protiviti regularly conducts a variety of programs to share its insights with clients on current topics such as risk, technology, corporate governance, and industry challenges.
-It conducts public relations activities, such as distributing press releases, white papers, case studies and newsletters, designed to enhance recognition for the Protiviti brand, establish its expertise in key issues surrounding its businesses and promote its services.
-Protiviti plans to expand both the services and value-added content on the Protiviti.com website and increase traffic through targeted digital advertising.
+Protiviti markets its business consulting services to a variety of global clients in a range of industries.
+Industry and competency teams conduct targeted marketing efforts, locally, nationally and globally, including digital advertising, search advertising, email marketing, production of thought leadership, social media and live and virtual speaking events.
+Protiviti regularly conducts a variety of programs to share its insights with clients on current and emerging business issues.
+It conducts public relations activities, including distributing press releases, sharing proprietary research findings and providing subject-matter experts for press interviews designed to enhance recognition for the Protiviti brand, establish its expertise in key issues surrounding its businesses and promote its services.
+Protiviti promotes its brand name through digital and out-of-home advertising and its professional golf brand ambassador program.
+Protiviti regularly updates the services, value-added content and digital experience on the Protiviti websites globally.
 Employees are encouraged to be active in relevant social media communities, civic organizations and industry trade groups.